Air Force vs. San Diego State NCAA Football Odds, Plays and Insights | October 23, 2021

 - Air Force and its opponents have gone over the current 39-point total in three of six games (50%) this season.

-- So far this season, 50% of San Diego State's games (3/6) have had more combined points than Saturday's total of 39.
+- San Diego State's games have gone over 39 points in three of six chances this season.

-- The combined points per game average of the two teams, 64.2, is 25.2 points above Saturday's over/under.
+- The combined points per game average of the two teams, 64.2, is 25.2 points more than Saturday's over/under.

-- These two squads combine to allow 32.3 points per game, 6.7 fewer than this contest's over/under.
+- This contest's over/under is 6.7 points greater than the 32.3 these two squads combine to allow per game this season.

-- Falcons games this season feature an average total of 48.7 points, a number 9.7 points higher than Saturday's over/under.
+- The average total in Falcons games this season is 48.7, 9.7 points more than Saturday's over/under of 39.

-- In 2021, games involving the Aztecs have averaged a total of 44.0 points, 5.0 more than the set over/under in this contest.
+- The 39-point over/under for this game is five points below the 44 points per game average total in Aztecs games this season.

 Air Force Stats and Trends

-- The Falcons have been favored by 3.5 points or more five times this season and are 4-1 ATS in those matchups.
+- So far this season, the Falcons have been installed as favorites by a 3-point margin or more five times and are 4-1 ATS in those contests.

-- Air Force's games this year have hit the over on two of six set point totals (33.3%).
+- Air Force's games this year have gone over the total in two out of six opportunities (33.3%).

-- Air Force is 5-1 against the spread and 6-1 overall this season when the team notches more than 16.0 points.
+- Air Force is 5-1 against the spread and 6-1 overall this season when the team puts up more than 16 points.

-- In games that Air Force amasses over 282.5 yards, the team is 4-1 against the spread and 5-1 overall.
+- In games that Air Force picks up over 282.5 yards, the team is 4-1 against the spread and 5-1 overall.

-- The Falcons have turned the ball over four times this season, six fewer than the Aztecs have forced (10).

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.